 All business sales need to be kept with the strictest of confidences in mind.
 Under no circumstance should that confidentiality be breached because it could affect the outcome of the sale.

 Just because you’ve hired someone to manage the sale of your business, doesn’t mean you get to sit back while the sale takes care of itself.
-Be hands-on, because you know your business better than anyone, work with your broker and together you could sell the business more effectively.
+Be hands-on, because you know your business better than anyone.
+Also, work with your broker and together you could sell the business more effectively.